-It's a true observation, and one that has had me thinking quite a bit.
-For that I thank the author, regardless of the fact that many other assumptions of the post are, hmmm, questionable at best.
+It's a valid observation and one that has had me thinking quite a bit.
+For that I thank the author, regardless of the fact that many other assumptions in the post are, hmmm, questionable at best.

 I am indeed guilty of playing with other people's toys.
-Perhaps more than most other RPG bloggers.
-I talk about Star Trek and Star Wars, Smurfs, Muppets, DC comics, Marvel comics, and my most recent obsession, The Incredibles.
+Perhaps more so than most other RPG bloggers.
+I talk about Star Trek, Star Wars, Smurfs, Muppets, DC comics, Marvel comics, and my most recent obsession, The Incredibles.

 Taoalexis seems to view this as lazy to some extent.
 He asserts that reviews of other people's material, discussions of other people's work, and the like can come across as 'phoning it in'.
 Taking the easy route as it were.